George J. Roskruge: Personal

 Roskruge married Lena Wood, a California native in May 1896.
 They had no children.
 Wood had moved to Tucson in 1875, and died there on September 16, 1937.

 His house, built in 1896 at 318 E 13th Street, is a Queen Anne style house that is a contributing property of the Armory Park Historic Residential District in Tucson.
 As of 1976, it was owned by his niece.

 His marksman skills were still quite sharp at age 65.
 In 1910, he accompanied five young men from the Tucson Rifle club attempting to qualify as marksmen in the National Guard.
 Roskruge shot better than all of the five, only two of whom qualified.
 He had never shot before at the 500 yard distance and still made 44 of 50 shots on target, including four bullseyes.

-He served as president of the Tucson Rifle Club, secretary of the Arizona Rifle Association, and state secretary for Arizona of the National Rifle Association.
+He served as president of the Tucson Rifle Club, secretary of the Arizona Rifle Association, and state secretary for Arizona of the National Rifle Association of America.

 When he was the President of the Tucson Rifle club, he secured a land grant from the federal government, signed by President Woodrow Wilson, for 360 acres for a rifle range.
 He contributed to the allied effort in World War I by training over 500 men on this range who joined the U.S. Army.